FabEdge/fabedge/docs/manually-install.md

   # edgePodCIDR is not necessary if your CNI is flannel;
   # Avoid an CIDR overlapped with cluster-cidr argument of your cluster
   edgePodCIDR: "10.234.64.0/18"
+  # It's the value of "cluster-cidr" fetched in Step 2
+  clusterCIDR: "10.233.64.0/18"
   # Usually connector should be accessible by fabedge-agent by port 500,
-  # if you cann't map public port 500, change this parameter.
+  # if you can't map public port 500, change this parameter.
   connectorPublicPort: 500
   # If your edge nodes are behind NAT networks and are hard to establish
   # tunnels between them, set this parameter to true, this will let connector